 Wounded Ranger Recovery Program

-Through this program, we work closely with United States Special Operations Command Care Coalition and Unit Command as we take a comprehensive approach to identifying and supporting the severely wounded Ranger during all phases of their recovery process.
+Through this program, we work closely with United States Special Operations Command Warrior Care Program (Care Coalition) and Unit Command as we take a comprehensive approach to identifying and supporting the severely wounded Ranger during all phases of their recovery process.

 If a spouse or additional family members need to be at the bedside of their loved one, we ensure that the travel costs, accommodations (including extended stay), child care and expenses are covered so there is no added financial or emotional stress.
 If the Ranger suffers a setback during his recovery process that requires additional hospitalization and therapies, LTWF will provide additional grants, determined by Care Coalition, to the family so there is no financial shortfall.
 With the ongoing challenge of service members developing post-traumatic stress, LTWF is committed to ensuring that they have the resources necessary to receive the proper medical treatment.